Dollar, global shares fall as U.S. government shutdown looms

 NEW YORK Global stock markets fell and the dollar dropped against major currencies on Monday as a partial U.S. government shutdown neared reality, with passage of an 11th hour stop-gap spending bill seen as unlikely.

-The Democrat-controlled U.S. Senate killed a proposal by the Republican-led House of Representatives to delay President Barack Obama's health care program for a year in return for temporary funding of the federal government beyond Monday.
+The Democrat-controlled U.S. Senate killed a proposal by the Republican-led House of Representatives to delay Obamacare for a year in return for temporary funding of the federal government beyond Monday.

-President Obama, saying he was not "resigned" to a shutdown, said he planned to talk to congressional leaders later, as well as on Tuesday and Wednesday, but held out no new offer of compromise on his signature health-care law.
+Obama said he planned to talk to congressional leaders later on Monday, as well as on Tuesday and Wednesday, but held out no new offer of compromise.
+The president said he was not "resigned" to a shutdown.

-The CBOE's Volatility index .VIX, often called Wall Street's fear gauge, jumped to a September high of 17.49, before shedding some losses to trade at 16.60.
+The CBOE's Volatility index, often called Wall Street's fear gauge, jumped to a September high of 17.49, before shedding some losses to trade at 16.40.

 Wall Street has weathered similar incidents in the past.
 During a shutdown from December 15, 1995, to January 6, 1996, the S&P 500 added 0.1 percent.
 During the November 13-19, 1995, shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.